emoore29/cadence-demo/README.md

 `npm install`
 `npm run dev`

-To use the original authorization flow described above, create an app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and save the Client ID and Client Secret in a .env file inside /server:
+To use the authorization flow described above, create an app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and save the Client ID and Client Secret in a .env file inside /server:

 `SPOTIFY_CLIENT_ID="<insert ID here>"
 SPOTIFY_CLIENT_SECRET="<insert secret here>"`